-Planning applications for 10 or more homes should explain in their submission how they:
+Planning applications for 10 or more homes should:

-- Address affordable housing need and housing demand. - Contribute to the diversity of housing in the local area and help to redress any housing imbalance that exists. - Employ design solutions that promote strong neighbourhoods. - Enable future flexibility and adaptability by meeting appropriate space standards.
+- Address affordable housing need and housing demand in line with Mendip District Local Plan 2006-2028 Policy DP11: Affordable Housing. - Contribute to the diversity of housing in the local area and help to redress any housing imbalance that exists. - Employ design solutions that promote strong neighbourhoods. - Enable future flexibility and adaptability.